Back to All Updates

 So far, the G20, which includes 19 major economies and the European Union, agreed to freeze bilateral debt repayments for the poorest 73 countries through its debt service suspension initiative (DSSI) until the middle of 2021.
 But in reality this only covers 44 % of debt repayments for the 46 countries participating and any public money freed up, will only be drained by debt repayments to private creditors, including commercial banks and investment funds such as Blackrock.
 A report by Jubilee Debt Campaign and other debt campaigners, shows private creditors own nearly a third of the debt of low-income countries, this goes up to nearly 50% if lower-middle-income countries are included.

 Since 2008, there has been a lending boom to low-income countries as private creditors reap huge profits on sovereign bonds issued by low-income countries often in a foreign currency, which are high-risk and high-yield.
 But the risks of default are plain to see, with high repayments and currency fluctuations making these the most damaging type of debt.
 This results in large outflows of public money from the Global South directly to banks in London and New York: an estimated $4.2 trillion in interest payments since 1980 – far overshadowing the aid received by these countries.
-Unless private creditors are compelled to participate in debt cancellation, low-income countries will be forced to spend more on debt repayments than healthcare or other development priorities (Figure 1 below).
+Unless private creditors are compelled to participate in debt cancellation, low-income countries will be forced to spend more on debt repayments than healthcare or other development priorities (Chart 1 below).

 Under our current system, the power of wealthy creditor countries and private investors has become absolute and sadly this is not a new phase.
 Rather it strongly echoes the financial system that underpinned slavery and colonialism, where “financial value was secured on human bodies”.
 Enslaved people were used as collateral to fund slave voyages and the expansion of sugar and tobacco plantations, and the profits earned saw London emerge as a world financial centre.